ncihtan/htan_missing_manual/data_model/identifiers.md

 <derivative_entity_id>	::= <participant_id>_integer
 ```

-For example, if research participant 1 within the CHOP project has provided three samples, you would have three HTAN IDs, such as:
+For example, if research participant 1 within the CHOP project (HTA4) shas provided three samples, you would have three HTAN IDs, such as:

 ```
 HTA4_1_1